 Haxhi, a pensioner in Kuta.
 Haxhi worked in a cooperative set up with nearby villages during the beginning of Albania's communist regime in the 1950s.
 Villages along the Vjosa played a central role in the country's agricultural industry at the time.

 Interior, abandoned house, Kuta.
 Populations in rural villages like Kuta have been declining, with young people leaving to find work abroad or in the capital, Tirana.
 Many villagers who remain are helped by family members abroad who send back part of their earnings.

 Rronja, a retired teacher in Kuta.
-Like many in the village, she does not hold title documents for her land, due to the administrative chaos that followed the fall of communism in the 1990s.
-Should nearby dam projects go ahead, many would have trouble claiming compensation for loss of their land, without being able to prove their ownership.
+Like many in the village, she does not hold documents for her land, due to the administrative chaos that followed the end of communism in the 1990s.
+If nearby dam projects went ahead, she and many others would have no means of claiming compensation for their lost lands.

 An abandoned petrol station on the road to Kuta.
 Once at the heart of Albania's agricultural industry, the poor quality road and lack of investment have left Kuta and nearby villages along the Vjosa largely cut off.

 The Vjosa, near the town of Këlcyrë in southern Albania.